ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {WARNING: }

 1. **Show values per node**
-    * Enable to show the values sent by each cluster node (see below)
-      Disable to show a unified value, accumulated from the values sent by all nodes
-    * The option is disabled here, to show only the accumulated value gathered from all cluster nodes.
+    * **Disable** to show only the entry's Current Values.
 2. **Values**
     * **Current Value**
-      The accumulated sum of the values sent by all nodes.
+      The accumulation of all the numbers that cluster nodes have increased *Value #0** by.
     * **Increment By**
-      Enter a positive number to increase the value, or a negative number to decrease it.
+      Enter a positive number to increase Value #0, or a negative number to decrease it.
-      A number you enter here changes the sum collected from your Studio's cluster node.
+      The value will be modified only when you click the **Save** button.
 3. **Add Value**
    Add an additional value (up to 32 values).
-   Values you add here change the sum collected from your Studio's cluster node.
+4. **Save**
+   Click to save your changes.

 {WARNING/}